Sleeping Beauty Cast and Creative Team

 Ryan Patrick Welsh

-Ryan Patrick (RP) Welsh (he/she/they), The 8th Best Legs in San Francisco, is simply delighted to be returning to the Presidio Theatre this year for another Panto!
-RP has performed extensively in the Bay Area for the last 7 years most notably with The San Francisco Neo-Futurists, Peaches Christ Productions, & Baloney – San Francisco’s Gay All-Male Revue, which she also helps to produce behind the scenes.
-RP can often be found tearing up dance floors around the Bay or dazzling audiences at his cabarets.
-Much love & thanks to their sister, Sarah Catherine, their friends and family.
+Ryan Patrick (RP) Welsh (he/she/they), aka The 8th Best Legs in San Francisco, is simply delighted to be returning to the Presidio Theatre for another season of Panto!
+RP has performed extensively in the Bay Area for the last 7 years most notably with The San Francisco Neo-Futurists, Peaches Christ Productions, & Baloney, San Francisco’s Gay All-Male Revue.
+Recent credits include The Narrator in Oasis' The Rocky Horror Show & U/S for the Wicked Witch in ACT's The Wizard of Oz.
+For the last year RP has been performing their solo show Sex, Camp, Rock ' N Roll to rave reviews.
+They'll be bringing it to Shotgun Theatre in Berkeley this winter on December 5th, 18th & 19th!
+You can find tickets at their website link.
+Much love to their sister, Sarah Catherine, their Oasis family, and all their fabulous friends.

 Pacifica the Fairy